ABOUT

 I have spent years studying the art of electronics to gain an understanding of the tools I use and how I might manipulate them to achieve the best sound possible.

-Because the electronics of my equipment are completely custom, the sound of your recording will truly be one of a kind.
+Because the electronics of my equipment are completely custom, the sound of your recording will be one of a kind.